SilverIce/JContainers/README.md

 #### JContainers

 JContainers is a Skyrim plugin that extends Papyrus by adding various data structures.
-Also it is simple NoSQL database.
 It features:

 * Various containers that capable to store anything inside - number, string, form or another container
 * Encode or decode container's contents into JSON data